critterandguitari/Organelle_Manual/manual.md

 5. Save the document, `Reload`, and return to a patch.
 Now we have a keyboard controller and pad controller sending MIDI to Organelle.
 The first of each pair of lines signify that controller sending MIDI to Organelle.
 The second of each pair of lines signify that controller receiving MIDI from Organelle.
 To disable a given connection, delete the corresponding line.

-For more information on this, plus an explanation video, see the [forum post on advanced MIDI setups](https://forum.critterandguitari.com/t/how-to-advanced-midi-setup-3-1/2264).
+For more information on this, custom MIDI setups for Organelle, plus an explanation video, see the [forum post on advanced MIDI setups](https://forum.critterandguitari.com/t/how-to-advanced-midi-setup-3-1/2264).

--	Better MIDI support for multiple devices and devices that didn’t play well with the Organelle previously.

--	midi setups specific to patches vs global

-OS v3.1 uses ALSA, allowing us to configure multiple input and output devices.
-This is an update from the previously used OS.
-This allows for MIDI setups to be specific to patches.
+-	OS v3.1 uses ALSA, allowing us to configure multiple input and output devices.
+This is an update from versions of the OS.

-For more information on custom MIDI setups for Organelle see [this forum post](https://forum.critterandguitari.com/t/how-to-advanced-midi-setup-3-1/2264).
+-	This allows for MIDI setups to be specific to patches.

 > **NOTE:** MIDI-Config.txt is no longer used for configuration.